trakio/trakio-ruby/README.md

 # Official trak.io Ruby Library

-# WARNING: Work in progress, this library is incomplete and not yet published as a gem.
+# WARNING: Work in progress, this library is incomplete, it has been published but is subject to change.

 ## Installation